Genealogy - Familienforschung - Généalogie

 Thairé, Charente-Maritime

-On 28 January 1715 Didier married Catherine Guilbaut (her name is Guilhabon on the 1721 birth certificate of her son Philippe, Guilgaud on her death certificate, Guilbon on the birth certificate of her granddaughter) in Sedan, Ardennes.
-In 1721 their son Philippe Dirac was born in Noyer-sur-Jabron (Basses-Alpes).
-He had a younger sister, Marie Dirac, who married Jean Claude Besançon in Besançon.
-Marie and Jean Claude had 7 children, 6 girls and 1 boy who died at age 10.
+On 28 January 1715 Didier married Catherine Guilbaut * 1683 in Sedan, Ardennes.
+In 1721 their son Philippe Dirac was born in Noyer-sur-Jabron, Basses-Alpes.
+He had an older sister, Marie Dirac, who married Jean Claude Besançon in Besançon.
 We suppose that Didier and Catherine had more children but could not find proof of that so far.

-After Didier's early death, his wife Catherine married Jean Hacardiau.
+After Didier's early death in 1723, his wife Catherine married Jean Hacardiau.
 We don't know if they had any children.

 With such a rare family name, genealogy is great fun.
 Almost all people with the name of Dirac we found during our research are related to us and fit perfectly well into our family tree.
 There are however a few exceptions: